-Providing the graduated response: SEN Support
+Providing the graduated response for children on SEN Support and those needing or with an EHCP.

 The school offers a differentiated curriculum.
 When a pupil struggles to make progress and shows signs of difficulty in some of the following areas: acquiring literacy and numeracy; presenting persistent behaviour, emotional and social difficulties; has sensory or physical problems; or communication or interaction difficulties, the school follows an 'Assess, Plan, Do, Review' approach.
 Assessments will allow the child to show what they know, understand and can do, as well as to identify any learning difficulties.
 Following assessment, if appropriate we will put a plan in place.
 This may be an individual SEN Plan or a plan to provide short term intervention.